Hugo-loio/myconfigs/README.md

 ## Getting the configs
 The script make\_dotfiles.sh creates all the necessary symlinks automatically (replacing all existing config files).
 Please take the following precautions before running the script.

-If this repo wasn't cloned into ~/myconfigs/ please change the variable $repo in make\_dotfiles.sh to the correct folder before running it.

 If the environment variable XDG\_CONFIG\_HOME isn't already set, please run the following command before executing the script:

 	$export XDG_CONFIG_HOME=$HOME/.config